miwamasa/Memos/02-14 LLM updates.md

 	- We also have LlamaPacks for every technique mentioned in this course to help you jumpstart your advanced LLM app:
 - Deconstructing RAG
 	- https://blog.langchain.dev/deconstructing-rag/
-	- Given the importance of RAG and the fast pace of development, we've grouped popular RAG concepts into a few categories and created guides for each one.
+	- Given the importance of RAG and the fast pace of development, we've
-- Running Starling-7B LLM model on local CPU with @Ollama_ai and getting great results for invoice dat
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MjAxOTgxNCwxODk3MTYxNjYyLDE2MD
+eyJoaXN0b3J5IjpbMTQxMjgxNTM4NywxODk3MTYxNjYyLDE2MD
 AwMjg4NjcsMTcxODQwMzc5OSwtMTc2Nzk4MjMxNiw2NTQ3OTc1
 NTksLTExNzE5MTI5NTEsMTc5ODM1MDc5NiwtMTI4MDA3NDAzLC
 0xMjgxNjczNTA3LDEzOTA1MjcwMzQsLTY3NTkwMzA5Nyw3ODc4